-Leigh Orthopedic Surgery Center examined the rate of surgical site infections (SSIs).
-Surgical site infections occur after surgery and in the part of the body where the surgery took place.
-Surgical site infections can develop within days or even months after surgery.
-Leigh Ambulatory Surgery Center reviewed patient data to look at SSI rates since opening.
-Data show the inception to date rate of SSIs is 17%.
-Some patients may be at higher risk for developing SSIs due to their age and underlying medical conditions, such as diabetes and COVID-19 infections.
-The COVID-19 infection rates initially increased in 2021 and though vaccinations helped decrease the COVID-19 infection rates toward the end of 2021 and early 2022, COVID-19 infections continue to increase periodically throughout 2022.
-Leigh Orthopedic Surgery Center requires that all patients be either fully vaccinated or have a COVID-19 test prior to surgery and continues to monitor the pandemic to ensure patient health and safety during routine procedures.
+Princess Anne Ambulatory Surgery Center examined surgical site infections (SSIs).
+Surgical Site Infections occur after surgery in the part of the body where the surgery took place and can occur within days or even months after surgery.
+Princess Anne Ambulatory Surgery Center reviewed patient data to look at SSI rates over the past few years.
+Data show a fluctuation in rates, trending down between 2018 and 2020 with a slight increase in 2021.
+Some patients may be at higher risk for developing an SSI due to age and underlying medical conditions, such as diabetes and COVID-19 infections.
+Sentara Princess Anne Hospital and PAASC will continue to work together to educate patients on the risk factors for SSIs to decrease infection rates.

+COVID-19 infection rates increased in 2021 and though vaccinations helped decrease COVID-19 infection rates toward the end of 2021 and early in 2022, COVID-19 infections continue to increase during periodically throughout 2022.
+Princess Anne Ambulatory Surgery Center continues to monitor the pandemic to ensure patient health and safety during routine procedures.
 "Data from AHRQ's Partnership for Patients initiative indicates that the national rate of SSI decreased by 16% between 2010 and 2015, translating into significant benefits for patients (including many lives saved), as well as significant cost savings" (Agency for Healthcare Research and Quality, 2019).
 Advances have been made in infection control practices, including improved operating room ventilation, sterilization methods, barriers, surgical technique, and availability of antimicrobial prophylaxis, yet SSIs remain a substantial cause of morbidity, prolonged hospitalization, and death in the inpatient setting (National Healthcare Safety Network, OPC-SSI, 2022).